t42huang/django-logs/README.md

 # if all is well, you can go check the app on https://<appname>.herokuapp.com/, or run the following to open the link in a browser tab:
 heroku open

+# until now, any page related with database calls will fail because we haven't migrated the database yet.
+To do this, run the following command:
+heroku run python manage.py migrate
+## then you should be able to register, login, add/update/delete topics/entries, ...

 ```

 ## Logs